UniFed: All-In-One Federated Learning Platform to Unify Open-Source Frameworks: Related work

-There are many system construction efforts on building frameworks to support various FL scenarios.
+There are many system construction efforts on building \textit{FL frameworks} to support various FL scenarios.
 In this work, we focus on open-source FL frameworks that are available for evaluation.
-Here we identify three general categories along with representative examples.
+Here we identify three general categories along with representative examples and provide detailed comparisons in Section \ref{sec:config}.